Juan B. Tudela

-Juan Borja Tudela (May 17, 1935 – February 2, 2013) was a Northern Mariana Islander career politician and community leader.
-Tudela was a member of the 14th session of the Northern Mariana Islands House of Representatives and two-term Mayor for the island of Saipan, the capital and largest Municipality in the Northern Mariana Islands, serving from January 2002 to January 2010.
-He was later succeeded by newly elected Republican, Mayor Donald Flores.
+Juan Borja Tudela (May 17, 1935 – February 2, 2013) was a Northern Mariana Islander politician and community leader.
+Tudela was a member of the 14th session of the Northern Mariana Islands House of Representatives and two-term mayor for the island of Saipan, the capital and largest municipality in the Northern Mariana Islands, serving from January 2002 to January 2010.

-Biography

-Early life and education
+Early life

 Tudela was born to Jesus Tudela and Anunciación Borja on May 17, 1936, on the island of Saipan, which was then part of the Japanese mandate for the South Seas Islands.
 He was raised in the Roman Catholic faith.
-As a child, he served as altar server alongside his friend, Tomas Aguon Camacho, who would later become the first Bishop of the Roman Catholic Diocese of Chalan Kanoa.
+As a child, he served as altar server alongside Tomas Aguon Camacho, who would later become the first Bishop of the Roman Catholic Diocese of Chalan Kanoa.
 Tudela received compulsory education from the Japanese-mandate government until around the time of the invasion of Saipan on June 15, 1944.
-He was eight years old when the United States' 2nd Marine Division, 4th Marine Division, and 27th Infantry Division landed on Saipan.
+He was eight years old when U.S. forces landed on Saipan.
 Saipan was declared secured by the Allied Forces in July, and Tudela's family was relocated to Camp Susupe, where they would remain for the duration of the war and early post-war years.

-At the conclusion of the World War II, the Mariana Islands entered a period of reconstruction and transition into a post-war Naval Administrative region.
-In his early teens, Tudela briefly left Saipan to attend seminary school on the island of Guam with the intention of becoming an ordained Catholic priest at Father Duenas Memorial School in Dededo.
-Tudela would never complete his religious studies and returned to Saipan, taking up a messenger position with the Naval Technical Training Unit (NTTU) at NAS Tanapag.
+In his early teens, Tudela left Saipan to attend seminary school on the island of Guam with the intention of becoming an ordained Catholic priest at Father Duenas Memorial School in Dededo but soon returned, becoming a messenger with the Naval Technical Training Unit (NTTU) at NAS Tanapag as the Mariana Islands were transitioning into a post-war naval administrative region.